msankhala/dcg/content/experts/_index.md

 chapter = true
 +++

-This is an intermediate guide to Drupal.
-Here you can find all the intermediate information about Drupal.
-This guide is for those who are intermediate to Drupal and want to learn Drupal from scratch.
-This guide will help you to understand the intermediate of Drupal and how to get started with Drupal.
+This is an experts guide to Drupal.
+Here you can find all the experts information about Drupal.
+This guide is for those who are experts to Drupal and want to contribute in a significant way to Drupal.